Key Takeaways

 Common Side Effects

-Side effects are generally mild and temporary, similar to adults:
+Side effects are generally mild and temporary, similar to those in adults:

 These effects often ease as teens adjust, and over-the-counter pain relievers or scheduling adjustments can help.
 Unlike medications, TMS avoids weight gain, sexual dysfunction, emotional blunting, or gastrointestinal issues, supporting better adherence and completion of therapy.